limu-research/2025-EDM-FL/README.md

 **Ranking-Based At-Risk Student Prediction Using Federated Learning and Differential Features**.\
 In Proceedings of the 18th International Conference on Educational Data Mining ([EDM 2025](https://educationaldatamining.org/edm2025/)).

+## Preprocessing with E2Vec
+We use [E2Vec](https://github.com/limu-research/2024-edm-e2vec) for preprocessing student learning log data.

 # File Description

 ## Main Notebook